-Damian is a Visiting Tutor for Studio Practice and in History & Theory at the Ruskin.
+Damian is a Senior Ruskin Tutor for Studio Practice and in History & Theory at the Ruskin.

 I once had a potion parlour in the bathroom and one in the garden.
 Now I only have the one studio, although it is bigger than the potion parlours.
 I’m bigger too.
 I also write more.
 When I make art and when I write I often mix things up rather a lot and then spend a long time trying to make sense of the mess.

 The complexity of vision—its vagaries, its technological augmentation, its power and its suppression—has long fascinated me.
 This is intimately linked with the role of language in visual perception.
 Another enduring concern is how different senses of time can be inscribed in an image and how this can alter a viewer’s perception more generally.
 This often relates to problematising the space between an original and copy or an artwork and its documentation.
 Painting has tended to provide the background to my works, which have often been made by layering transparent glazes over abraded metal supports.
 The results are highly responsive to light, their appearance evolving, for instance, as the weather changes, as the viewer moves, as one eye sees something as a highlight that is deep shadow to the other.
 I have also worked with various photographic processes (silver gelatin, albumen, cyanotype); with DIY screen printing; by wandering around coastlines making images with a large digital camera I made using an old 18” focal-length lens and more duct tape than expected; with video; and with casting, whether casting acrylic paint to be mounted as 35mm slides or casting the surfaces of large sheets of metal in clear epoxy resin before precipitating onto it a layer of silver, using nineteenth-century mirroring techniques.